 The white spheres (1972) Hans van der Plas

 The Rotterdam artist Hans van der Plas (Rotterdam, 1925 - Rotterdam, 1991) is a son of monumental artist Adriaan van der Plas.
-He attended the Rotterdam Academy of Visual Arts, after which he became a versatile artist.
-He qualified in various techniques, for free work (gouaches, graphics) and commissioned.
-For example, he made a number of murals, stained glass windows and sculptures, the seventies being his most productive period.
-Van der Plas often chose Rotterdam as a source of inspiration.
+He attended the Rotterdam Academy for Visual Arts, after which he developed into a versatile artist.
+He trained himself in various techniques, for free work (gouaches, graphics) and on commission.
+He made a number of murals, stained-glass windows and sculptures, the XNUMXs being his most productive period.
+Van der Plas frequently chose Rotterdam as a source of inspiration.